AdobeDocs/experience-platform.en/help/identity-service/identity-settings/example-scenarios.md

 ![shared-devices](../images/identity-settings/shared-devices.png)

-In these cases, from a graph standpoint, with no limits enabled, a single ECID will be linked to multiple CRM IDs
+In these cases, from a graph standpoint, with no limits enabled, a single ECID will be linked to multiple CRM IDs.

 With identity graph linking rules, you can: